egovernment/eregistrations/README.md

 Debugging utility used by [Connect](#connect) and [Send](#send)

 ##### debug-utils
-Debugging utilities used only for debugging (not referenced in other code).
+Debugging utilities used only for custom debugging (not referenced in other code).

 ##### deferred - https://github.com/medikoo/deferred
 Promises implementation.
 See dedicated [deferred](#deferred---modular-and-fast-promises-implementation) section.

 ##### dom-ext - https://github.com/medikoo/dom-ext
 DOM extensions that help to deal with DOM API.
-See dedicated (dom-ext)(#dom-ext---dom-utilities-extensions) section
+See dedicated [dom-ext](#dom-ext---dom-utilities-extensions) section

 ##### dom-shim
 Browser shims, for standard functions that are not supported by some browsers.
 Currently it provides just `classList` shim that helps addressing DOM elements classes